jmutai/zimbra-rhel7/README.md

 ## Zimbra on RHEL 7 Docker image

-This repository contains different Zimbra scripts to create RHEL 7 Zimbra Collaboration docker image.
+This repository contains different scripts to create RHEL 7 Zimbra docker image.

-Kindly note that this is a work in progess.
+It tries to automate zimbra installation on a Docker.
 If you get any errors be kind and share them so that i can improve on it.

 ## How to use files in this repo?